MIBenzarti/arduinoalarm/README.md

 LED0 will light up from 8:00 AM to 3:00 PM.

-The alarm (buzzer and LED1) triggers for 5 seconds every hour on the hour.
+The alarm (buzzer and LED1) triggers for 5 seconds every hour on the hour, from 8am to 3pm.

 To set the time:
 Press button1Pin (pin 12) to enter hours setup, keep pressing to increment hours (0-23).